+Figure 4: Illustration of a property listing from a typical Bruneian property portal.
+Attribution: Freepik.

 Each webpage displayed a fixed number of listings (e.g. 128 per page).
 To scrape all pages, a loop was created to iterate through each page by modifying the URL (such as with an &offset=<number> parameter, where <number> represents the cumulative number of listings already scraped).